Own-Data-Privateer/hoardy-web/tool/README.md

   - `-u, --unabridged`
   : print all data in full
   - `--abridged`
-  : shorten long strings for brevity (useful when you want to visually scan through batch data dumps) (default)
+  : shorten long strings for brevity, useful when you want to visually scan through batch data dumps; default
   - `--stdin0`
   : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
+    - `fail`: report failure and stop the execution; default
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure

-- filters:
+- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only print reqres which match any of these expressions...
+  : only print reqres which match any of these expressions
   - `--and EXPR`
-  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see
+  : only print reqres which match all of these expressions

 - MIME type sniffing:
   - `--naive`